cccswann/cccswann/README.md

 ## About Me

+I am currently a Production Engineer Fellow at [Major League Hacking](https://mlh.io/) and a Programming Organizer at [TechTogether Seattle](https://techtogether.io/).

 I'm passionate about learning; nothing beats the feeling of gaining insight on concepts that I originally found challenging or complex.
 I'm continuously striving to build and maintain software that benefits others.

 🗻  I love learning languages!
 My current language focus is Japanese (Japanese Language Proficiency Test N2 this December). \